 Company witness Steele testified that the Company's gas supply policy is best described as a "best evaluated costs" supply strategy.
 This strategy is based upon the following criteria: flexibility, security/creditworthiness, reliability of supply, the cost of the gas, and the quality of supplier customer service.
+Witness Steele stated that the primary criteria for the Company are flexibility, security/creditworthiness, and reliability of supply.

-Company witness Steele testified that security of gas supply is required because of the daily changes in Frontier's market requirements caused by the unpredictable nature of weather, the production levels/operating schedules of Frontier's industrial customers, the industrial customers' option to switch to alternative fuels, and customer growth during the test period.
+Company witness Steele stated that flexibility is required because of the daily changes in Frontier's market requirements caused by the unpredictable nature of weather, the production levels/operating schedules of Frontier's industrial customers, the industrial customers' option to switch to alternative fuels, and customer growth during the test period.
 He noted that while Frontier's gas supply agreements have different purchase commitments and swing capabilities (i.e., the ability to adjust purchase volumes within the contract volume), the gas supply portfolio as a whole must be capable of handling the seasonal, monthly, daily, and hourly changes in Frontier's market requirements.

 Company witness Steele testified that Frontier understands the necessity of having security of supply to provide reliable and dependable natural gas service and has demonstrated its ability to do so.
-He testified that Frontier's gas supply strategy and its contracts implementing this strategy have allowed Frontier to accomplish this objective.
+He stated that Frontier's gas supply strategy and its contracts implementing this strategy have allowed Frontier to accomplish this objective.

-Company witness Steele testified that the Company continues to incorporate a three-part pricing strategy to help establish price stability and obtain the optimum opportunity in savings: hedging, first of the month index purchases, and daily purchases.
-He also observed that Frontier will adjust the weights of each component and incorporate the best pricing methodology to obtain the optimum opportunity in savings and price stability.
-Company witness Steele further testified that the goal of the weighted average approach is to take advantage of any market movements in pricing that may occur as a proactive measure and/or savings opportunity.
+Company witness Steele testified that the Company continues to incorporate a three part pricing strategy to help establish price stability and reduce risk to customers: hedging, first of the month index purchases, and daily purchases.
+Frontier will adjust the weights of each component and incorporate the best pricing methodology to obtain the optimum opportunity in savings and price stability.
+Company witness Steele further stated that the Company's gas pricing strategy reduced the risk and volatility in commodity gas pricing while also providing flexibility to take advantage of competitive pricing opportunities that may occur.

-Company witness Steele testified that in January 2016, Frontier issued requests for proposals to four potential natural gas suppliers, including Frontier's supplier at that time.
-Company witness Steele explained that three companies responded with proposals for Frontier's consideration, and Frontier evaluated the proposals using the criteria of their best evaluated gas supply strategy.
-Company witness Steele observed that in March 2016, Frontier selected UGI Energy Services, LLC (UGI) to provide its gas supply needs for the next 12-months, based on their ability to satisfy these criteria and UGI began working as Frontier's new asset manager starting April 1, 2016.
+Company witness Steele testified that in January 2016 Frontier issued requests for proposals to four potential natural gas suppliers, including Frontier's supplier at that time.
+Company witness Steele testified that three companies responded with proposals for Frontier's consideration, and Frontier evaluated the proposals using the criteria of their best evaluated gas supply strategy.
+Company witness Steele testified that in March 2016, Frontier selected UGI Energy Services, LLC (UGI) to provide its gas supply needs for the next twelve months, based on their ability to satisfy these criteria and UGI began working as Frontier's new asset manager starting April 1, 2016.
 Finally, Company witness Steele testified that on March 31, 2017, Frontier exercised an option for the renewal of its contract with UGI until March 31, 2020.